+- A look at what God has done

+- The Beginnings, Growth and Expansion

+- From 12 to 1600

+to 2000 new churches to 18000 students

 I began training several groups of church leaders in 1990, and by the time it was 1991 we had a number of them very excited about this, and having a vision of sharing it with other people.
-They came to me, and expressed their gratitude.
+They came to me and expressed their gratitude.
 I don't know if you like St. Bernards.
 I think St. Bernard's are wonderful dogs, beautiful animals.
 But I can't stand the way they drool all over you.
 And as these men were just praising me and telling me about how wonderful it all was, I just asked them one question.
 It turned out to be a very good question.
-“If you like it so much, would other people like it so much?”
+“If you like it so much, would other people also like it so much?”
 And the answer was, “Yes, of course they would like it.”
 So I said, “Come on, take some materials and get going.”
 And that's exactly what these men did.
 They went out in a number of different villages, contacted people, and came back with an accurate list of villages and people that wanted to study with them.
 And much to my surprise, when they shared, I was totally shocked — they had a list of 1600 people who wanted to study with them.
 I just didn't know what to do, I was overwhelmed.
 I realized it would be my big downfall because I wasn't prepared for anything like that.
 And just at that moment was God's moment.
 Often when we are the very end of our way, God can begin to do something.
 The Holy Spirit had done something and nobody knew about it.
 Somebody came and said, “Abraham, do you know about all these books that were dropped off here?”
 I didn't know about any books.
-But unknown to us, a dump-truck had come, backed up to a basement window and dumped a whole of books in the basement.
+But unknown to us, a dump-truck had come, backed up to a basement window and dumped a whole load of books in the basement.
 And they were just lying there, helter-skelter, unorganized, not stacked, just lying there.
-When we went to look what kind of materials they were, what were they?
+When we went to look at what kind of materials they were, what were they?
 They were exactly Course #1 that we needed to have.
 Praise God.
 The Holy Spirit knew what He was doing.
 I tried to find out who brought these books, how did they get there, I could never find out how they got there at that particular place at the time we needed them.
 We think that perhaps “Open Doors” had a way of bringing these materials there.
 And we want to thank them for that.

 These men started training 1600 people and they had one idea that they understood very clearly.
 If you like it, share it with somebody else.
 Those 1600 men started sharing it with other people, and before long there were 7,000 people who were studying the Word of God.
 Seven thousand church leaders preparing for a better and more effective ministry.
 And those 7000 leaders started 2000 new churches.
 We praise God for these godly men, and what they did, and how the Holy Spirit used them.